jollyrogercoin/percy/PersonalDJ.md

 Include comprehensive inline comments and a top-level README.md inside the skill folder explaining every module.
 Make every major class/method easily subclassable or overridable for future expansions.

 Output the complete folder structure with every file’s full code.
-When you finish, print “ DJ SKILL FOR DJ SQUAWK IS READY TO BE DEPLOYED” and give the exact one-line command the user should run to activate the new persona.Start building now.
-Make this the most fun, alive, and expandable DJ skill Percy has ever had.
-Arrr!
-Let’s make the airwaves sing!
+When you finish, print “ DJ SKILL FOR DJ SQUAWK IS READY TO BE DEPLOYED” and give the exact one-line command the user should run to activate the new persona.